Get insider access

 macOS Compatibility

-The Samsung Odyssey Neo G8 works well with recent MacBooks.
-Because the refresh rate doesn't drop below 68Hz, there isn't any flicker at low frame rates that you would get with the Samsung Odyssey Neo G7 S32BG75.
+The Samsung Odyssey Neo G8 works well with macOS.
+Because the refresh rate doesn't drop below 68Hz, there isn't any flicker at low frame rates.
 VRR works in games and on the desktop, and while HDR looks a bit washed out on the desktop, it looks good for games and videos.
-Windows return to their original position after waking up from sleep, but not when you close the lid to your laptop.
+If you're using a MacBook, windows return to their original position after waking up from sleep, but not when you close the lid to your laptop.

 Features